R. D. Burman: Style

 On multiple occasions, Burman experimented with recording the same song with different singers.
-For Kudrat (1981), he recorded the light semi-classical version of the song "Hume tumse pyar kitna" in the voice of Kishore Kumar, while the classical version was recorded in the voice of Parveen Sultana.
+For Kudrat (1981), he recorded the light semi-classical version of the song "Hume Tumse Pyar Kitna" in the voice of Kishore Kumar, while the classical version was recorded in the voice of Parveen Sultana.

+Controversies

 Allegations of plagiarism

 Music critics and commentators have long discussed alleged instances of musical borrowing in Burman's work.
 Journalist Vivek Kaul wrote that "R.D.
 Burman was accused of plagiarising right through his career... this was probably one question that Pancham had to defend himself against in most of his interviews."
 A retrospective article on classic Hindi film music similarly stated that "even revered composers such as R. D. Burman and S. D. Burman occasionally adapted foreign tunes."